Yalamarthi97/flashcards/README.md

         The idea for the above api is, since we are not allowing the user to add a card with the same key and desc and the user wants to re-review or revise, as an admin we can reset that card so that user can learn it again.

     b. reset all cards - > Essentially does the above but for all cards in the database

+8. Update card desc -> allowing this as of now just for admin

 Other than these there were couple more which I did implement: